 Adams Tax Forms Helper easily generates your W-3 summary transmittal from the data you’ve already collected.

-From your dashboard, go to “Filings.”
+From your dashboard, go to “Forms.”

 Next, select the W-2(s) you want to create a W-3 Summary form for.

-Next, click “Summary.”
+Next, click “Generate 1096/W-3.”

 Paper filers, select “Print onto Pre-Printed IRS Form” to create your mailable red ink W-3 forms.